Ella: Embodied Lifelong Learning Agents

 Overview

-We introduce Ella, an embodied social agent capable of lifelong learning within a community in a 3D open world, where agents accumulate experiences and acquire knowledge through everyday visual observations and social interactions.
-At the core of Ella's capabilities is a structured long-term multimodal memory system that stores, updates, and retrieves information effectively.
+Situated within human society, embodied agents are continuously exposed to diverse streams of information, ranging from visual observations to natural language interactions.
+A central challenge is enabling them to learn from and effectively leverage this information over extended periods.
+To address this, we introduce Ella, an embodied lifelong learning agent designed to accumulate experiences and acquire knowledge across hours of social interaction in a 3D open world.
+At the core of Ella’s capabilities is a structured, non-parametric, long-term multi-modal memory system that stores, updates, and retrieves information effectively.
 It consists of a name-centric semantic memory for organizing acquired knowledge and a spatiotemporal episodic memory for capturing multimodal experiences.
-By integrating this lifelong memory system with foundation models, Ella retrieves relevant information for decision-making, plans daily activities, builds social relationships, and evolves autonomously while coexisting with other intelligent beings in the open world. % reflects on abstract experiences, and incorporates new knowledge through visual processing and social interactions in open-world settings.
-We conduct capability-oriented evaluations in a dynamic 3D open world where 15 agents engage in social activities for days and are assessed with a suit of unseen controlled evaluations.
+By integrating foundation models with this non-parametric memory system, Ella retrieves relevant information for decision-making, plans daily activities, builds social relationships, and evolves autonomously while coexisting with other intelligent beings in the open world.
+We conduct capability-oriented evaluations in a dynamic 3D open world where 15 agents engage in social activities for days and are assessed with a suite of unseen controlled evaluations.
 Experimental results show that Ella can influence, lead, and cooperate with other agents well to achieve goals, showcasing its ability to learn effectively through observation and social interaction.
-Our findings highlight the transformative potential of combining structured memory systems with foundation models for advancing embodied intelligence.
+Our findings highlight the transformative potential of combining non-parametric memory systems with foundation models for advancing embodied intelligence.

 Ella: Embodied Lifelong Learning Agent